cohere-ai/cohere-toolkit/docs/deployment_guides/gcp_deployment.md

 Now head to `Connections`, and select the `Networking` tab.
 Here you will click `Add A Network` and add any name for it, along with the IP value of `0.0.0.0/0`.

-Once everything is setup, note down the connection IP to your database.
+Once everything is setup, note down the public connection IP to your database.

 ## Setting up gcloud CLI and cloudbuild.yaml